SOM-Research/MLData_readiness/README.md

 2 - **Analysis sheet**: The sheet with the charts, counts and analysis done to write the study

-The *FullAnalysisResults.xlsx* contains the full data, the charts, the topic analysis, and high-level insights of the data
+The *FullStudyAnalysis.xlsx* contains the full data, the charts, the topic analysis, and high-level insights of the data

 3 - **Code**: The code used to extract the data.
 One for each journal.
 This will help into replicating the experiment.